doganuk/proj1/README.md

 cdk bootstrap
 ```

 Before you can deploy you need to build the front-end folder.
-Go into the `todo-site` folder and
+Go into the `infrastructure-aws` folder and
 build the NextJS app.

 ```bash
 npm run build
 ```

-Then go back to the `todo-infra` folder and deploy the stack.
+Then go back to the `infrastructure-aws` folder and deploy the stack.
 The site won't work yet because you'll need to get your API endpoint and update the front-end code too (see below).

 ```bash
 cdk deploy